Skip to main content

 Many experts regard silicone as the most effective when it comes to scar cream ingredients.
 While really deep scars tend to respond better to alternative therapies like laser, dermabrasion, and chemical peels, silicone gels are the best scar cream option for punctures that penetrate several skin layers - such as ice pick scars.

 'Silicone gels can help to reduce scarring by increasing the hydration of the top layer of the dermis - your second layer of skin.
-Some studies1 have suggested that they can also help to regulate the fibroblast production of collagen, which results in softer, flatter skin," Dr Zokaie explains.
+Some studies have suggested that they can also help to regulate the fibroblast production of collagen, which results in softer, flatter skin," Dr Zokaie explains.

-Do plant-extracts work on scars - Allantoin and onion extract?
+Do plant-extracts work on scars - allantoin and onion extract?

-Allantoin and onion extract, both naturally found in plants, feature in many scar gels.
+Allantoin and onion extract - both naturally found in plants - feature in many scar gels.
 Their skin hydrating, softening, and anti-inflammatory properties support scar healing, and like silicone they can stimulate collagen production and make scarred skin smoother in texture.

 Continue reading below